KuSpa/FluffyCodeForFluffyPeople/README.md

 I decided against Python because I like statically typed languages.
 Thus, I chose with ~~modern C++~~ Rust :).

-* I chose Rust, because it's a beautiful language.
-Alternatives would have been Python
+### Additional Thoughts

+* Float is not a good choice to represent decimal numbers.
+They get imprecise very quickly.
+A better choice would have been something like [bigdecimal](https://crates.io/crates/bigdecimal) which I found impractical to use.
+For production ready code I would either spend more time researching or write it myself.